 As an applicant to medical school, this is the main reason why you need to get experience in the professions before applying.
 They want you to have seen a doctor having a tough day, complaining about what he does for a living.
-They want you to have worked with a patient who is non-compliant and rude.
+They want you to have worked with a patient who is non-compliant and rude, or a worried relative who takes their frustration out on you.
 They want you to have seen the harsh realities of medicine: the paperwork, the blood, the dead and dying.

 For pharmacy, optometry, occupational therapy, physical therapy, physician assistant, and dentistry, they also want to know that you've committed to their field in particular.
 If applying to become a pharmacist, for example, what is it about pharmacy in particular that attracts you?

 Finally, physician assistant, and to a lesser degree veterinary medicine and physical therapy, would also like you to have a considerable amount of practical experience coming in.
 Students in those areas rarely take residencies after their professional schooling, so the schools like them to have done more before applying.

 This question is addressed partially by the experiences you've had by the time you apply, but should be reinforced by the personal essay, letters of recommendation, and interview.